 At the Open University, I am director of the Centre for the History of Crime, Policing and Justice, located in the History Department, a member of the Book History Research Group based in the English Department, and also an affiliated member of the Harm and Evidence Research Collaborative in the Faculty of Arts and Social Sciences.
 I also remain a member of the project team for the Reading Experience Database.

 Outside of the OU, I am a fellow of the Royal Historical Society.
-I am also, together with Prof Heather Shore at Leeds Beckett University, editor of a new monograph series published by McGill-Queen's University Press: States, People and the History of Social Change.
+I am also, together with Prof Heather Shore at Manchester Metropolitan University, editor of a new monograph series published by McGill-Queen's University Press: States, People and the History of Social Change.

 Broadly speaking, my research interests lie in a 'long' nineteenth century, c1780-c1914.
 More specifically, I am interested in the society and culture of nineteenth-century Britain, and particularly themes such as criminal justice, popular culture, education and reading practices.

 I welcome PhD proposals on these themes but also on other social and cultural topics in the period of the nineteenth century.
-Recent and current PhD students have worked on a range of projects including policing in nineteenth-century Leeds, representations of crime in the late nineteenth and early twentieth-century press, and the relationship between the civil and military codes of punishment.
+Recent and current PhD students have worked on a range of projects including policing in nineteenth-century Leeds, representations of crime in the late nineteenth and early twentieth-century press, unreasonable marital behaviours in Victorian Glasgow, sexual violence by men towards men, and pupil rebellions in public schools between the late eighteenth and mid nineteenth centuries.

 At present, I am completing research in three areas: